philipwalton/blog/src/articles/the-state-of-es5-on-the-web.md

 ```

 {% Callout 'info' %}
-**Note:** there's an open [feature request](https://github.com/browserslist/browserslist/issues/771) to add Baseline support to Browserslist, which would simplify the above query to just "baseline widely available".
+**Note:** this Browserslist query is the closest you can get to targeting _Baseline Widely Available_ currently, but it's not 100% accurate because in some cases it should include the browser version released immediately prior to the 2.5 years ago date.
+There is an open [feature request](https://github.com/browserslist/browserslist/issues/771) to add official Baseline support to Browserslist, which would solve this issue and simplify the above query to just "baseline widely available".
 {% endCallout %}

 If a site needs to support more browsers than those covered by _Baseline Widely Available_, that's 100% fine.
 That site can always configure their build system to further transpile any libraries they're importing.
 The point is this is a decision best made by the website developers, not the library author.